fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

 - Exam 1: 15% of class grade
 	- The first exam will cover the first half of the semester and will be worth 15% of your class grade.
-The exams focus on all of the material covered up to the exam, including the readings, lectures, and exercises.
+The exams focus on all of the material covered up to the exam, includng the readings, lectures, and exercises.
 The assigned exercises should serve as excellent preparation for the exams

 - Final Exam (cumulative): 25% of class grade
 	- The final exam will cover the material from the whole class and will be worth 25% of your class grade.
-The exams focus on all of the material covered up to the exam, including the readings, lectures, and exercises.
-The assigned exercises should serve as excellent preparation for the exams.

 The grading scale (in %) used in this class for all written assignments, exams, and the overall class grade will be the following: